A7-4real/Workbech-caMicroscope-/README.md

 # Workbech-caMicroscope-

-This repository is created for purpose of learning how caMicroscope's Workbench app is build.
+This repository is created for the purpose of learning how caMicroscope's Workbench app is build.